kristaps-m/flutter_giphy/README.md

 Search your favorite gif by typing inside `TextField` and...

-- Wait 3 seconds.
+- Wait 1.5 seconds.
-- Press GO.
+- Or press GO.
 - Or press enter.

 <img src="readme_pictures/search_gif.png" width="200">